 Bigger helps the daughter out, who is supposed to be studying, but asks to be taken around town, including to "Negro" clubs, one of which features Bigger's girlfriend as a singer.
-They drop The girlfriend's beau on the way home, but the daughter is blind drunk and needs assistance to her room.
-A Black man entering a rich white girl's room is grounds for all sorts of things, and he tries to get out of it, but she's just that bad off he kind of has to in order to cover for her.
+They drop the daughter's beau on the way home, but the daughter is blind drunk and needs assistance to her room.
+A Black man entering a rich white girl's room is grounds for all sorts of things, and he tries to avoid helping, but she's just that bad off that he kind of has to assist in order to cover for her.

 She's making a lot of noise, which attracts her blind mother, who knows her daughter is there, but to keep the daughter from blurting out that he's in the room, he tries to muffle her with a pillow, when he realizes he's accidentally killed her.

 Yeah, the movie goes from kind of cheery moralism to being super dark in, like, 40 seconds.